jboss-developer/jboss-eap-quickstarts/cdi-alternative/README.md

 What is it?
 -----------

-When more than one version of a bean is implemented for different purposes, the ability to switch between the versions during the development phase by injecting one qualifier or another is shown in this demo.

-Instead of having to change the source code of the application, one can make the choice at deployment time by using alternatives.
+The `cdi-alternative` quickstart demonstrates how to create a bean that can be implemented for different purposes without changing the source code.
+Instead, you choose the bean implementation during development by injecting a qualifier.
+Then at deployment time, rather than modify the source code, you choose the alternative.

 Alternatives are commonly used for purposes like the following: